animatlabs/animatlabs.github.io/_drafts/2026-11-23-5-hidden-spofs-microservices.md

 ---
 title: "5 Hidden Single Points of Failure in Your .NET Microservices"
 excerpt: >-
-  "Your microservices architecture isn't as resilient as you think.
-Here are 5 SPOFs I've seen take down production systems."
+  Your microservices architecture isn't as resilient as you think.
+Here are 5 SPOFs I've seen take down production systems.
 categories:
   - Technical
   - .NET